Leon-Menger/Kerr/README.md

 Another interesting read is the documentation of scipys "solve_ivp" method as it allows for easy event, step size and integration method implementation: https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html

-The GIF that can be found in the repo was created by varying the oberver angle theta from 90 to 180 and then rotating and flipping the images adequately.
+The GIF that can be found in the repo was created by varying the oberver angle theta from 0 to 180 and then flipping the images adequately.
 Note that to use the animation the CC-by-sa 4.0 license applies.